About the Youth Champions for Key Populations Project

 Other media projects with IAS

-The youth champions have also worked with our partners from SWEAT, IAS partners from the Children’s Radio Foundation and Makhulu film production company on a series of advocacy videos which were to be shown at the International AIDS Society conference and the International Conference on AIDS and STIs in Africa (ICASA).
+The youth champions have also worked with our partners from The Sex Worker’s Education and Advocacy Task Force (SWEAT), IAS partners from the Children’s Radio Foundation and Makhulu film production company on a series of advocacy videos which were to be shown at the International AIDS Society conference and the International Conference on AIDS and STIs in Africa (ICASA).
 These videos feature young people from South Africa and other parts of Africa talking about the need for youth-friendly, inclusive, and non-judgemental healthcare services.
 These are in particular to young people who are/may be sex workers, trans folk, Men who have Sex with Men and injectable drug users.
-See below a video produced with one of our youth partners from SWEAT who is a sex worker and a Human Rights Defender.
+See below a video produced with one of our youth partners from SWEAT who is a Human Rights Defender.

 “I feel like sometimes I am a counsellor.
 I care about my health and I care also about my clients’ health.”Anitha Andreas is a sex worker, human rights defender and HIV educator with the Sex Workers Education and Advocacy Taskforce (SWEAT) in Cape Town, South Africa.
 In this #IASYouthVoices video, Anitha busts myths about sex work and highlights the role that sex workers play in the HIV response.